 The Alum Rock/28th Street Station site is moderately accessible by bicycle.
 The station site is surrounded by bicycle facilities, but none provide a direct connection to the site.
 Class II bike lanes are provided on Mabury Road, 21st Street, portions of San Antonio Street, and Jackson Avenue.
-There are currently no Class I bikeways that serve the station area, but new Class I facilities are planned in order to provide improved bike and pedestrian access to the station in the future.
+There are no Class I bikeways that serve the station area.
 The streets near the station site, Santa Clara Street/Alum Rock Avenue and McKee Road, are identified as "high caution" roads in VTA's Bikeways Map (May 2016).

 Access to the station site from the east is constrained by U.S. Highway 101 (U.S. 101); the closest freeway crossings to the site are at McKee Road and Alum Rock interchanges.
 Neither are designed well for bicyclists.
 Access from the west is constrained by Coyote Creek; bicyclists may cross Coyote Creek on Julian Street (identified as "Alert" in VTA's Bikeways Map), Santa Clara Street ("High Caution"), or San Antonio Street.
 None of these roads have bike lanes, and only San Antonio Street is designated as a Class III bike route.
 No nearby bicycle facilities connect from the north.
-From the south, there are bicycle lanes on

-24th Street; however, these stop half a mile before the station, and bicyclists traveling on 24th Street must bike through an interchange with I-280.
+From the south, there are bicycle lanes on 24th Street; however, these stop half a mile before the station, and bicyclists traveling on 24th Street must bike through an interchange with I-280.